College Application Resume Builder

 College resumes should typically be 1-2 pages maximum.
 High school students usually have enough meaningful experiences to fill one page effectively.
 Focus on quality over quantity and include only your most significant achievements and activities.

 Focus on transferable skills, leadership roles, time commitment, and impact.
-For example, instead of just listing 'Soccer Team Member,' write 'Varsity Soccer Team: Demonstrated teamwork and dedication through 15+ hours weekly practice and competition, contributing to regional championship.
-Our AI resume analysis button will help guide with that completly.'
+For example, instead of just listing 'Soccer Team Member,' write 'Varsity Soccer Team: Demonstrated teamwork and dedication through 15+ hours weekly practice and competition, contributing to regional championship.'
+Our AI resume analysis tool can help you refine your descriptions.

 Yes, you can use the same base resume for most applications.
 However, consider creating slight variations that emphasize different aspects of your experience based on specific programs or schools you're applying to, especially for specialized programs or scholarships.